Scott Edinburgh

 Tactically, at Wharton I learned to think more strategically and to develop stronger presentations.
 I also expanded my negotiation and decision-making skills and became an overall better leader.
 Leadership is tough and while I am still learning, a lot of the skills that have helped me succeed today, I developed at Wharton.

 Personally, I now have friends (even very close friends) from around the world.
 While you meet a lot of people and develop great friends as an undergraduate, everyone is still somewhat immature.
 Business school is a great time to develop lasting relationships.
 I still cherish and leverage these relationships today, using many of my peers as sounding boards, both personally and professionally.
-The opportunity to attend global weddings (once they are allowed to happen) is not a bad perk, either.
+The opportunity to attend global weddings is not a bad perk, either.

 The main challenge that Personal MBA Coach and our team help clients tackle is figuring out how to truly tell their stories.
 Developing the personal story may be the hardest and the most important part of the application.
-This story should be compelling and somewhat unique.
+This story should be compelling and somewhat unique (more on this in our Articulating Your Personal Story blog).
 MBA admissions directors see countless similar profiles each year, particularly for students who work in overrepresented industries or who come from overrepresented demographics.
 Personal MBA Coach helps candidates to stand out and clearly articulate the value they will add on campus.
+For instance, if you are applying from a consulting background, it may be difficult to differentiate yourself in the pool of applicants.
+Check out this quick tips video on how you can do it:

 We advise candidates to start this process months, if not years, in advance to develop a story that is focused, logical and unique.
 When I meet with a new candidate, I start by asking a lot of questions.
 We talk about everything the applicant has done, often starting from childhood.
 I advise you to start with a similar process.